kyleyhw/digit_recognition_pytorch/docs/data_loader.md

 - `batch_size` (int, optional): The number of samples per batch.
 Defaults to 64.

+#### Rationale for Batch Size (64)

+The choice of batch size involves a trade-off:

+-   **Larger Batch Sizes**: Can lead to faster training per epoch due to more efficient computation on GPUs.
+However, they might converge to sharper minima, which can sometimes generalize less well.
+They also require more memory.
+-   **Smaller Batch Sizes**: Introduce more noise into the gradient updates, which can help escape shallow local minima and potentially lead to better generalization.
+However, they can be slower per epoch and have less stable gradient estimates.

+A batch size of **64** is a common and empirically effective choice that balances these factors.
+It's large enough to provide stable gradient estimates and leverage computational parallelism, yet small enough to introduce sufficient noise for good generalization and manage memory efficiently for typical hardware configurations.
 #### Returns

 - `tuple`: A tuple containing two `DataLoader` objects: